 Dávid Bajusz has successfully defended his PhD thesis (Discovery of novel Janus kinase inhibitors by virtual screening) at the Budapest University of Technology and Economics.
+Congratulations!

 It is our pleasure to welcome Tamás Németh, who will work on synthetic preparative chemistry.